Frequently Asked Questions

 2. What is the purpose of "Bed & Breakfast Association NEW ZEALAND"?

 Our mission is to "Promote the growth and quality of farm and home hosting in New Zealand".
-Our purpose is also to increase the visibility of our members to travellers, through the publication of a printed Bed & Breakfast Association NEW ZEALAND Directory and our website.
+Our purpose is also to increase the visibility of our members to travellers through our website.

 3. Who are "Personally hosted accommodation owner operators"?